Barron Trump, America’s New First Son, Was Finally Seen At Father’s Inauguration

 The nation has immense interest in Barron Trump as the first son.
 Little has been reported on him, but the nation will learn more about Donald and Melania Trump’s son throughout the course of the presidency.
 Melania makes it her mission to protect Barron from the glaring cameras and intrusive media, but he’ll be the subject of several interviews that the first lady will grant to magazines as she fulfills her new role.

-[Featured Image by Win McNamee/Pool Photo/AP Images]
+[Featured Image by Win McNamee/Pool/AP Images]